icinganalysis/icinganalysis.github.io/content/cylinder_thread_wrap_up.md

 ![](images/Mathematical Investigation of Water Droplet Trajectories/distributions.png)

 More than 70 years later, they are still in use.
-From FAA AC 20-73A, "Aircraft Ice Protection":
+From FAA AC 20-73A, "Aircraft Ice Protection" [^6]:

 ![Table I-1](images/ac2073a/LangmuirD.png)